Rules of The Road: 11 Essential US Traffic Laws A Driver Must KnowUpdated Oct. 7, 2020

-- Traffic control devices indicate that you may use a lane which is left of the center line, such as a center left turn lane.
+- Traffic control devices indicate that you may use a lane that is to the left of the centerline, such as a center left-turn lane.

 - You must cross the center line to make a left turn in to or out of a private road, alley or driveway.

 Drivers must always obey official traffic control devices, including signals, road signs and pavement markings.
 However, you must disregard traffic control devices if instructed to do so by authorized traffic control personnel, such as police officers, crossing guards or roadway construction workers.

 Signaling your intention to turn, change lanes or pull out of a parking space is not only a safe practice, it is a legal requirement.
 Most state driver handbooks stipulate that drivers must signal their intention to turn continually for 100 feet prior to the turn, deactivating the signal only once the maneuver is complete.

 What constitutes a “safe following distance” varies based on roadway and traffic conditions.
 A distance that is appropriate in one situation may be deemed unsafe in another.
 All drivers must seek to maintain a safe distance from the vehicle ahead of them, without unduly disrupting the flow of traffic.